ntaneja1985/DesignPatterns/README.md

 - DDD says there are 3 kinds of classes: Entity Class(Customer, Employee, Supplier), Service(or Technical) Class(Data Access Layer, Repositories,WebApi, Caching, Validation), Value Object Class(Date,Money)
 - Service classes are common for all entities and are cross-cutting
 - Value Object classes are neither Services or Entities like Date Class, Money class
+- Related to Onion Architecture where everything depends on the entity

 ```c#
 Date d = new Date("1/1/2010");